Welcome to Your Future

 This guidebook will NOT teach you how to write code, there’s already lots of fantastic resources to help you do that.
 We discuss some of them in chapter 7 on computing your future.

-0.4 Learning your future
+0.4 Learning Your Future

 So what will you learn from this guidebook?
 After reading this guidebook, watching the videos and doing the exercises you will be able to: